Military: Mosul University fully liberated by Iraqi troops

-BAGHDAD (AP) — An Iraqi military spokesman says government troops have fully liberated the sprawling complex of Mosul University, a major step in the massive operation to retake the Islamic State-held city of Mosul.
+BAGHDAD (AP) — U.S.-backed Iraqi government troops on Sunday fully liberated the sprawling complex of Mosul University, an Iraqi military spokesman said, a major step in the massive operation to retake the Islamic State group-held city of Mosul.

-The spokesman of the Joint Military Command, Brig.
-Gen. Yahya Rasool, declared Sunday that the campus was under the full control of Iraqi special forces, officially known as the Counter Terrorism Service, who raised the Iraqi flag over its buildings.
+The spokesman for the Joint Military Command, Brig.
+Gen. Yahya Rasool, declared the campus was under the full control of Iraqi special forces, officially known as the Counter Terrorism Service, who raised the Iraqi flag over its buildings.

-Iraqi forces entered the university grounds Friday and managed to secure more than half of the campus the next day amid stiff resistance from IS militants, who mainly deployed sniper and mortar fire to slow down the advancing troops.
+The troops searched campus buildings and removed bombs left by IS militants, Brig.
+Gen. Haider Fadhil of the special forces said.
+Fadhil added that the troops also entered the nearby Andalus neighborhood, which he expected would be fully retaken later in the day.

-Sunday’s progress is the latest in a string of swift territorial gains in recent weeks by the U.S.-backed Iraqi military.
+Iraqi forces had entered the university grounds Friday and managed to secure more than half of the campus the next day amid tough resistance from IS militants, who mainly deployed sniper and mortar fire to slow down the advancing troops.

 Most Read Stories